 WHATS ON OFFER FOR VISITORS TO OUR REGION

 Dinny Goonan wines is just 3 km’s from our gate.
-With an impressive and growing array of medals (whose Shiraz continues to receive very high accolades) as well as delightful summer lunches under the trees and the best coffee this side of the black stump, they are well worth a visit in our region.
+With an impressive and growing array of medals (whose Shiraz continues to receive very high accolades) as well as delightful cheese platters under the trees and the best coffee this side of the black stump, they are well worth a visit in our region.
 Open public holidays, every weekend from Nov to April and throughout summer from 22 Dec to the end of Jan.

 Our beautiful Otways!